Fresh Green Beans Recipe

 A few years ago, when I had some older boys enrolled in care, they would ask me to cook this green bean recipe all the time.
 I would make them as soon as we could get enough green beans from the garden.
 They dubbed them world famous and who am I to argue with that.
 Pre-teen boys know where it’s at!
 It’s comfort food.

 I hope you are growing green beans in your garden.
 They are super easy and make so many delicious meals.
-Check in next week to see how to store and use green beans in a ton of ways.
 I love using real food ingredients any way I can.
 Making food homemade helps you skip a lot of chemicals and additives that are in processed food.
 If you grow them yourself, you really know they are pure and natural.

 Snap the ends off your beans and snap them into bite sized pieces to start the recipe.